fbpx

 “The FDA is increasingly green-lighting expensive drugs despite dangerous or little-known side effects and inconclusive evidence that they curb or cure disease.
 Faster reviews mean that the FDA often approves drugs despite limited information.
 As patients (or their insurers) shell out tens or hundreds of thousands of dollars for unproven drugs, manufacturers reap a windfall.”

-With the FDA approving drugs faster and with less clinical testing, a greater emphasis is placed on so-called “postmarket studies” and “postmarket surveillance.”
-This type of research, performed after a drug is already on the market, has major drawbacks.
-Post-marketing studies can take a decade or longer to complete, and most drug makers report incomplete side effects to the FDA.
-The bigger issue, though, is that drugs with questionable safety and benefit profiles are allowed to be sold to consumers, who effectively act as real world clinical trial subjects.
-Not surprisingly, many of the medications approved by the FDA are later found to have serious, even life-threatening, side effects.
+Post-market studies can take years or longer to complete.
+Drugs with questionable safety and benefit profiles are allowed to be sold to consumers, who effectively act as real world clinical trial subjects.
+Unsurprisingly, many of the medications approved by the FDA are later found to have serious, even life-threatening, side effects.

 Medical Devices

 Medical devices cover a broad range of products, from surgical gloves and tongue depressors to artificial joints and pacemakers.
-Like pharmaceutical products, medical device are regulated by the Food and Drug Administration.
-And also like prescription drugs, there are serious questions about the safety of many medical devices sold to Americans.
+Like pharmaceutical products, medical devices are regulated by the Food and Drug Administration.
+Like prescription drugs, there are serious questions surrounding the safety of many medical devices sold to Americans.

 Many Devices Undergo No Clinical Testing

 Class III devices—products like heart valves, implanted prosthetics, and defibrillators—must be submitted for premarket approval (PMA).
 PMA typically requires clinical testing.
-However, testing requirements are lax compared to prescription drugs.
-In addition, device makers are frequently able to exploit regulatory loopholes that allow them to obtain fast-track approval.
+However, testing requirements are lax, even compared to prescription drugs.
+In addition, device makers are frequently able to exploit regulatory loopholes, allowing them to obtain fast-track approval.

-Of the tens of thousands of different medical devices on the market, very few have demonstrated that they are safe and effective.
-Some devices later prove to be unsafe, ineffective, or both.
-According to STAT, over a recent 10-year period, there were more than 80,000 deaths and 1.7 million injuries caused by medical devices.
-Most of these devices were approved with little clinical testing.
+Of the tens of thousands of different medical devices on the market, very few have demonstrated that they are safe and effective over the test of time.
+According to the FDA, more than 80,000 deaths and 1.7 million injuries have been caused by medical devices over the past decade.

 Did a medical device injure you?
 Schedule a free case review with an experience device and drug lawyer at Milberg.